LiuZHolmes/clean-code-start-2021-6-21-15-25-31-502/src/main/java/com/tw/academy/basic/$7_long_method/README.md

 - [x] rename totalSalesTx and tot
 - [x] do append in another way
 - [x] calculate salesTax + totalAmount in lineItem and extract .10
+- [ ] rename printReceipt
+- [ ] separate the three jobs in the loop